September 7, 2023

 Any user identified as a security risk or having a history of violations with any services provided by the Division network may be denied access to the cyber school courses.

 All work submitted in each course must be the Learner's own.
 This includes all activities, assignments, exams, term papers, and other projects required by the instructor.
-Knowingly submitting another person's work as your own, without properly citing the source of the work, will be considered plagiarism and will result in an unsatisfactory grade for the work submitted.
+Knowingly submitting A.I. or another person's work as your own, without properly citing the source of the work, will be considered plagiarism and will result in an unsatisfactory grade for the work submitted.
 You may also receive an unsatisfactory grade for the entire course and risk academic dismissal.
 In cases where academic integrity is questioned, a proctor may be introduced to ensure the security and integrity of the exam process.

 REAL-TIME/INTERACTIVE COMMUNICATIONS AREAS